devansh20la/LPF-SGD/codes/README.md

 </div>

+## Training logs

+The checkpoints log files for all the experiments are provided [here](https://github.com/devansh20la/LPF-SGD/tree/master/codes/resnets_nodataaug/checkpoints)

 ## Experiments 2
 To re-create the results in Table 5 from the paper, change to wrn_dataaug directory 'cd wrn_dataaug/example'.
 Here are the arguments common to all training scripts: